Slicer/Slicer/Docs/user_guide/registration.md

 Manual and semi-automatic registration methods described above are applicable to model registration.
 The following modules are recommended for automatic registration:
 - [Segment registration (in SegmentRegistration extension)](https://github.com/SlicerRt/SegmentRegistration#segment-registration): this module can be used after importing a model to a segmentation node.
 See details in the section above.
 - [Model registration (in SlicerIGT extension)](https://github.com/SlicerIGT/SlicerIGT#model-registration): uses iterative closest points. this method tends to get stuck in a local optimum, therefore it is important to start it from a good initial position (e.g., computed using manual or semi-automatic registration).
-- [ALPACA automatic surface registration method in SlicerMorph extension](https://github.com/SlicerMorph/SlicerMorph/tree/master/Docs/ALPACA): more robust (can converge from farther initial registration error, has higher chance of finding global optimum) than iterative closest point based algorithms.
+- [FastModelAlign automatic surface registration method in SlicerMorph extension](https://github.com/SlicerMorph/Tutorials/tree/main/FastModelAlign): more robust (can converge from farther initial registration error, has higher chance of finding global optimum) than iterative closest point based algorithms.
+Allows rigid (with or without scaling) and affine registration of models.

 ## More information